XPlat-Apps/XPlat-Windows-APIs/CONTRIBUTING.md

 # Contributing

-These guidelines are designed to help you as a contributor to bring your code and skills to the XPlat Windows API project to make it better.
+These guidelines are designed to help you as a contributor to bring your code and skills to the XPlat Windows APIs project to make it better.

 ## What can I contribute to?